andreafortuna/pycodeinjector/README.md

 Python code injection library

-Automatically generate shellcode and injects it into a target process
+Some useful functions for shellcode generation and code injection into a target process.

 ## pycIndolor